srl-labs/containerlab/docs/manual/kinds/xrd.md

 ### Node configuration

-XRd nodes have a dedicated [`config`](../conf-artifacts.md#identifying-a-lab-directory) directory that is used to persist the configuration of the node and expose internal direcotories of the NOS.
+XRd nodes have a dedicated [`config`](../conf-artifacts.md#identifying-a-lab-directory) directory that is used to persist the configuration of the node and expose internal directories of the NOS.

-For XRd nodes, containerlab exposes the following file layout of node's lab directory:
+For XRd nodes, containerlab exposes the following file layout of the node's lab directory:

-* `xr-storage` (dir): a directory that is mounted to `/xr-storage` path of the NOS and provides access to logs and various runtime files.
+* `xr-storage` (dir): a directory that is mounted to `/xr-storage` path of the NOS and is used to persist changes made to the node as well as provides access to the logs and various runtime files.
 * `first-boot.cfg` - a configuration file in Cisco IOS-XR CLI format that the node boots with.

 #### Default node configuration